Saenghwang: Description

-The range is from Hwangjong (黃: E♭) to Cheongnam-Ryo (湳: C).
-Excluding the Ui-gwan, the 16 coffins produced 12-yul and 4 auditory sounds, but since they began to be used for Hyang-ak, they have a wider range.
+The range is from hwangjong (黃: E♭) to cheongnam-ryo (湳: C).
+Excluding the ui-gwan, the 16 coffins produced 12-yul and 4 auditory sounds, but since they began to be used for hyangak, they have a wider range.
 It is the only polyphonic musical instrument among Korean traditional instruments.
-The tone is fine and beautiful.
 Usually, 3 notes are produced simultaneously, 2 notes are octave, and 1 note 4 or 5 degrees below.

 Gisaeng (Korean female entertainers) are often depicted playing saenghwang in old Korean paintings.